 Overall, the study strongly demonstrates that millions who were prescribed strong opioid drugs and became hooked could just as well have been treated initially with regular OTC pain medications.
 Not surprisingly, patients could have also saved billions of dollars over the last few decades by taking aspirin instead of brand-name prescription opioids.

 This has really caught my attention because the industry-funded groups like the Alliance for Safe Online Pharmacies and Partnership for Safe Medicines equates importation from Canada with the opioid crisis.
 Instead of urging people to seek alternatives to opioids, the pharmaceutical industry propagates the senseless idea that increasing imports of lower cost (non-pain) medications from Canada will worsen the opioid crisis.
-They would rather point fingers than address the sickness of their complicity in creating the drug addiction crisis in the first place.Tagged with: Alliance for Safe Online Pharmacies, CDC, JAMA, NSAIDs, OTC, Partnership for Safe Medicines
+They would rather point fingers than address the sickness of their complicity in creating the drug addiction crisis in the first place.Tagged with: Alliance for Safe Online Pharmacies, CDC, JAMA, NSAIDs, opioids, OTC, Partnership for Safe Medicines